zmb18/Lab4-KatiaAlAbdallah_ZoraBnbouk/README.md

 # Lab4-KatiaAbdallah_ZoraBnbouk
+## Description:
-Description: A project of 2 Tkinter files since we were not partners before
+A project of Tkinter and PyQt5 python files.
+### Members:
+Zora Bnbouk and Katia Abdallah